department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/cms-team-member-onboarding.md

 - [ ] Who is on the team?
 Read your [team members' user manuals and copy the template to add your own](https://drive.google.com/drive/u/0/folders/195otsT1IUxi_k8oEU21TUkvEG-6p5YQj?ths).
 ### What?
 - [ ] [Onboarding questionnaire](https://drive.google.com/drive/u/0/folders/1fYwNBBbceqRM3qXfes_KEg1QeO-Nkq0q?ths=true) (what do you already know in regards to tooling, context, history, etc)
-- [ ] Contract - Discuss with your Delivery Manager or Program Manager.
+- [ ] Contract - Discuss which contract you are on with your Delivery Manager or Program Manager.
+Your contract will determine your paperwork process.
 - [ ] Read the [VA.gov platform mission and goals](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/cms/onboarding/library/VA.gov%20Platform%20Overview%202021.pdf).
 - [ ] Open a VA.gov [Platform onboarding ticket](https://github.com/department-of-veterans-affairs/va.gov-team/issues/new?assignees=&labels=governance-team%2C+analytics-insights&template=orientation-epic.md&title=Platform+Orientation+Template+%5BYour+name+here%5D).
-This is important because it kicks off the general onboarding for the overall ecosystem and gets you added to the ecosystem's roster.
-This is a prerequisite for SOCKS access (described later).
-One of the main things to highlight in their onboarding is scheduling an initial orientation session.
+The VA.gov Platform team manages VA.gov tooling and network access.
+In order to receive access to the SOCKS network proxy (described later), you must complete this Github issue, and attend a Platform orientation.
+That will result in adding you to the [VFS Platform roster](https://docs.google.com/spreadsheets/d/11dpCJjhs007uC6CWJI6djy3OAvjB8rHB65m0Yj8HXIw/edit?folder=0ALlyxurHpUilUk9PVA#gid=2042046665).
+If a Platform orientation isn't available for several weeks, sign up for the next available slot, then mention your Delivery manager and/or Clarence on your Platform ticket to expedite SOCKS access.

 </details>

 <details><summary>Week one</summary>

 ## Week one
-The goals of this week are: 1) get background paperwork completed as quickly as possible and 2) start gaining context for what we're doing and why
+The goals of this week are:
+1) get background paperwork completed as quickly as possible and
-- [ ] Requesting secure access to the VA systems you need: **PTEMS** paperwork is through Booz Allen Hamilton (BAH/Liberty) and **VFS-CMS** or **Sitewide Crew** paperwork through A6.
-If you're not sure which you should fill out, ask your Delivery Manager.
+2) start gaining context for what we're doing and why.

+### Paperwork:
+- [ ] Wait to receive an email directing you to the paperwork you should fill out for secure access to relevant VA systems.
 Federal contractors are required to complete many of the same forms as federal employees.
+If you're not sure which you contract you are on, ask your Delivery Manager.
+- **PTEMS** contract paperwork information will be sent by Booz Allen Hamilton (BAH/Liberty).
+If you are PTEMS and use a Mac, you will need to install Microsoft Word in order to use the paperwork checklist provided by your BAH contact.
+Contact your company's IT for assistance, if needed.
+- **VFS-CMS** or **Sitewide Crew** contract paperwork will come from A6.
+- [ ] Complete & submit your initial paperwork per contract instructions, including setting up your fingerprinting appointment.
+If you are PTEMS in contact with Booz Allen Hamilton, be sure to name your files and zip/encrypt them per the checklist instructions.
-- [ ] e-QIP, the online version of the federal standard investigation form, SF 86, will require a lot of background information.
-[Review page 7 of the SF 86 guide](https://www.dcsa.mil/Portals/91/Documents/pv/mbi/standard-form-sf-86-guide-for-applicants.pdf) for the list of information you'll need to collect to complete e-QIP
+- [ ] When you are notified to complete your e-QIP (the online version of the federal standard investigation form, SF 86), it will require a lot of background information.
+[Review page 7 of the SF 86 guide](https://www.dcsa.mil/Portals/91/Documents/pv/mbi/standard-form-sf-86-guide-for-applicants.pdf) in advance for the list of information you'll need to collect to complete e-QIP
 ### Why?
 - [ ] Why is VA.gov using a Drupal CMS and how is our success measured?
 Read the [objectives and key results](https://va-gov.atlassian.net/wiki/spaces/VAGOV/pages/96698383/Product+CMS).
 - [ ] [Watch the Drupal GovCon presentation about the project](https://www.youtube.com/watch?v=WN4bGjEuQdM).